Download Our Toolkit

 Download the report below and see Ken's presentation here.

 We worked with MMCTV's Gregg Stevens to create a series of videos so that you could hear from NH's local food providers and learn about their challenges and opportunities for New Hampshire.
 Learn how we can all support them through local purchasing, active engagement in our local food system, and advocacy on their behalf!
+And, thanks to Julian Laeng for providing additional footage.

 In New Hampshire, the dairy industry is struggling, following the national trend.
 It's becoming harder for dairy farmer's to make a profit with the changing prices of milk and supply and demand changes.
 Hear from New Hampshire dairy farmers about their challenges, including the competition from the world market, government regulation, and the availability of cheap milk.